Billy Joel cancels concert tour dates and reveals diagnosis with brain condition

 "It affects about 0.2% of people between the ages 70 and 80, and about 5.9% of people over 80," the clinic notes.

-Luckily, NPH is usually treatable, the clinic adds, and typically involves implanting a shunt in order to drain the fluid.
+Luckily, it says, NPH is usually treatable.
+The treatment typically involves implanting a shunt in order to drain the fluid.